Holly Woodlawn: Acting career

 Woodlawn became known after appearing in two films by Andy Warhol.

 According to Woodlawn, Warhol superstar Ondine arranged for her to get invited to Andy Warhol's Factory party for Flesh (1968).
 Her friend Silver George introduced her to Warhol at the party, and Warhol told her she was "so glamorous" and that she ought to be in one of his films.
 Warhol asked for her last name, but she didn't have one because she hadn't come up with Woodlawn yet and just went by Holly.
 Nothing came of this encounter, and she became envious, wanting to be a part of the Factory scene after witnessing how the film launched the careers of transgender Warhol superstars Candy Darling and Jackie Curtis.
 During the summer of 1969, her friend Peter came up with the surname Woodlawn:As fate would have it, the TV was on and Peter was watching a rerun of "I Love Lucy."
 It was the episode where Lucy is riding the subway with a loving cup stuck on her head.
 Well, in the subway background was the word "Woodlawn," since Lucy was supposed to be riding the Woodlawn train — which, incidentally, was the train that traveled to the Bronx and made its last stop at the Woodlawn Cemetery.
 Peter spotted the word and his hair curled, his eyes popped, and his finger pointed as he up and shouted, "That's it!
-The Woodlawn Cemetery!"In September 1969, Jackie Curtis cast Woodlawn as Cuckoo the Bird Girl in the play Heaven Grand in Amber Orbit.
+The Woodlawn Cemetery!"In September 1969, Woodlawn made her stage debut as Cuckoo the Bird Girl, who was featured in the chorus as a Moon Reindeer Girl, in Jackie Curtis' play Heaven Grand in Amber Orbit.

 Around this time, Woodlawn attempted to impersonate Warhol superstar Viva and charge a camera to Warhol's account at a store.
 Word got around Max's Kansas City that director Paul Morrissey was shooting a Warhol film.
 Woodlawn gave an interview on what it was like being a Warhol superstar, although she was not associated with the Factory.
 Her audacity intrigued Morrissey, who showed Warhol the article.
 When Warhol realized she was the perpetrator from the camera heist, he wanted nothing to do with her.
 However, Morrissey still reached out to her and offered her a role in Trash, which was filmed in October 1969.
 In the film, Warhol superstar Joe Dallesandro plays a heroin addict on a quest to score who, ambivalent about his sexuality, has a transgender girlfriend played by Woodlawn.
 Woodlawn was paid $25 per day during filming, spending the last day on heroin.

 Trash was released in October 1970 to positive reviews.
 Vincent Canby of The New York Times wrote: "Holly Woodlawn, especially, is something to behold, a comic book Mother Courage who fancies herself as Marlene Dietrich but sounds more often like Phil Silvers."
 Her performance prompted director George Cukor to campaign for the Academy of Motion Picture Arts and Sciences to nominate Woodlawn for an Academy Award, but nothing came of this.